jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 a Financially motivated actor, Nation\- state threat actors may skip the breach and keep the access.

-2022 DBIRSummary of findings
+Figure 7\.
+Partner vector in System Intrusion incidents (n\=3,403\) Each glyph represents 25 incidents.

-8
+2022 DBIR Summary of findings

-Figure 9\.
-The human element in breaches (n\=4,110\) Each glyph represents 25 breaches.
+7

-Figure 8\.
-Misconfiguration over time in breaches Error continues to be a dominant trend and is responsible for 13% of breaches.
+Error continues to be a dominant trend and is responsible for 13% of breaches.
 This finding is heavily influenced by misconfigured cloud storage.
 While